DarkLord125/MusicTune/README.md

 # Musify
-A Music streaming web player like youtube music build on MERN stack.
+A Music streaming web player like youtube music built on MERN stack.

 It has functionality like specific lyrics, album details, artist details, searching using filters.